Heat advisory: feeling like 100

-HEAT ADVISORY for the Tri-State starting at noon and ending at 8 p.m.
-Highs today will be in the mid 90s.
-It will feel closer to 100.
+Heat Advisory for all counties except Fayette and Union.
+This starts at noon until 8 p.m.
+Highs will be in the mid 90s but feeling closer to 100.

-We're off to a muggy start.
-Temperatures are starting in the low 70s but will quickly warm up throughout the morning.
-We'll be in the 90s by noon.
-Highs today will be in the mid 90s, feeling closer to 100.
-There is a slight chance that some of us will see a shower, but most of us will stay dry.
-Tonight, temperatures will only drop to the low 70s.
+It's a muggy start to Sunday.
+Morning temperatures are in the mid to upper 70s.
+The first story of the day is the heat.
+We're expecting to see mostly clear skies with highs in the low to mid 90s.
+It is very likely a lot of us will feel closer to 100.
+Winds will be 10-15 mph.
+The second story is the rain.
+We'll see chances of rain move in this evening and overnight.
+Tonight's temperatures will not have an opportunity to fall very far.
+Look for lows in the 70s.

-Sunday will be another hot day.
-Highs will be in the mid 90s and again feeling like 100.
-A good portion of Sunday will stay dry.
-Rain and thunderstorms start moving in late Sunday into early Monday.
-There is the potential for a few thunderstorms to turn severe.
-Lows Sunday night only fall to the low 70s.
+Overnight thunderstorms end Monday morning then we'll see a mostly cloudy sky.
+Because of this, our temperatures will not have a great opportunity to warm up.
+Highs will only rise to the low to mid 80s!

 SUNDAY